-Governor Larry Hogan understands the business community has many questions regarding the Maryland Healthy Working Families Act, so he established the Office of Small Business Regulatory Assistance (OSBRA) within the Department of Labor, Licensing and Regulation to assist small businesses in complying with the law, as well as an email address where employers may direct specific questions: email@example.com.
+Governor Larry Hogan understands the business community has many questions regarding the Maryland Healthy Working Families Act, so he established the Office of Small Business Regulatory Assistance (OSBRA) within the Department of Maryland Department of Labor to assist small businesses in complying with the law, as well as an email address where employers may direct specific questions: email@example.com.

 To assist employers with compliance, the department is developing draft guidance documents and model policies, including an extensive Q&A document based on questions received through firstname.lastname@example.org, and will continue to provide answers to specific questions upon request.
-These documents will be emailed to stakeholders and published to DLLR’s paid leave website.
+These documents will be emailed to stakeholders and published to Maryland Department of Labor’s paid leave website.

 Before promulgating official guidance documents, the department encourages stakeholder input to be certain that the draft guidance documents address all concerns.
 Comments on these draft guidance documents and specific implementation questions should be directed to email@example.com.
 Following a public comment period, the department will finalize the policies based on stakeholder input and include any amendments to the Maryland Healthy Working Families Act from this General Assembly session.

 The General Assembly is in session until April 9, 2018, and there are several bills that could affect this legislation.
 Although HB1 goes into effect on February 11, 2018, bills have been introduced that would substantially impact the law.

 February 11, 2018 Effective Day: What you need to know